Haven (band): Career

 Following the split, Iwan Gronow and Jack Mitchell joined Manchester band Mutineers and went on to play as the rhythm section in Johnny Marr's live band.
-Gary Briggs and Nat Wason formed the short lived band The Strays.
+Gary Briggs and Nat Wason formed the short lived band the Strays.
 Briggs was also recruited as the lead singer for the Peter Hook/Mani project Freebass before going on to work on courses run for musicians.
-Wason was the guitarist in Peter Hook and The Light from 2010 to 2013 and is currently a member of A Blaze Of Feathers with singer-songwriter Ben Howard, having toured as part of his backing band for several years.
+Wason was the guitarist in Peter Hook & the Light from 2010 to 2013 and is currently a member of A Blaze Of Feathers with singer-songwriter Ben Howard, having toured as part of his backing band for several years.

 In 2012, a comprehensive biography of the band was published by Matador Books.

 In 2021, it was announced that the band would reform for a one-off gig at Night & Day in Manchester on 2 July 2021.
-However, after the gig was forced to be postponed due to COVID-19 restrictions, they then announced 2 gigs at the same venue for December 2021.
-All profits will go to the Christie Hospital.
-They are also set to release the song All I Ever Knew, which was originally set to be released as a single before the split up.
+After the gig was forced to be postponed due to COVID-19 restrictions, they then announced two gigs at the same venue for December 2021, with profits going to the Christie Hospital.
+They also released the song All I Ever Knew, which was originally set to be released as a single before the split up.

 The reformation came about as frontman Gary Briggs and drummer Jack Mitchell found themselves living near each other in Stockport, with Briggs stating the pair then "got in touch with the rest of the band and took things from there.
 I think like many people over the past year, we’ve found old connections reforming – you find the people that matter again when you’re forced to be so far apart.
 Reforming for the gigs just feels like the right thing to do and it’s been nice spending time with the guys again".